-- provision of eligible assets collateral (only applicable to participants eligible for intra-day credit);25 - use of already available collateral that has not been used for other purposes (only applicable to participants eligible for intra-day credit and dependent on national collateral management practices); - use of collateral specifically dedicated for contingency purposes (only applicable to participants eligible for intra-day credit, and dependent on national collateral management practices); - movement of liquidity from T2S (if T2S is available); - incoming payments within ECONS II; - other, dependent on national collateral management practices.

-In the event a participant relies on T2S for the mobilisation of collateral and T2S is also unavailable, other local means may be used instead (e.g. mobilisation of non-marketable assets).
+- provision of eligible assets collateral (only applicable to participants eligible for intra-day credit); - use of already available collateral that has not been used for other purposes (only applicable to participants eligible for intra-day credit and dependent on national collateral management practices); - use of collateral specifically dedicated for contingency purposes (only applicable to participants eligible for intra-day credit, and dependent on national collateral management practices); - movement of liquidity from T2S (if T2S is available); - movement of liquidity from TIPS (if TIPS is available); - incoming payments within ECONS II; - other, dependent on national collateral management practices; -- - •\\\\ - iIn the event a participant relies on T2S for the mobilisation of collateral and T2S is also unavailable, other local means may be used instead (e.g. mobilisation of non-marketable assets).